guhberlin/tableable/README.md

 # jQuery tableable

-### A plugin to filter, paginate and sort html tables.
+### A plugin to filter, paginate and sort html tables and any blockelement that should act as a table.

 ## Usage